yubobo/sourcegraph/doc/admin/install/docker/google_cloud.md

 This applies to you if you see the following warning on the **Admin > Code intelligence** page:

 > Language server management capabilities disabled because /var/run/docker.sock was not found.
-See https://about.sourcegraph.com/docs/code-intelligence/install for help.

 ### Option A: Continue using manual code intelligence installation

 Just as before July 30, 2018, you can continue manually managing code intelligence for your Sourcegraph instance if you prefer.
-The instructions for this have [moved here](/docs/code-intelligence/install-manual-gcp).
+The instructions for this have [moved here](/extensions/language_servers/install/google_cloud).

 ### Option B (recommended): Upgrade to the new automatic code intelligence